danbev/learning-crypto/notes/opa.md

   "example": {}
 }
 ```
-And is if add properties to it using:
+And we can add properties to it using:
 ```console
 > data
 {